hugoh00/e-health-2021-assignment/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+**********************
+Accessing the Project
+**********************

+The database hasn't been altered so there's no need to import the script into phpmyadmin Unless you wanted to use my data.

+localhost/e-health/ to access the homepage where you can login/register

+*****
+Admin
+*****

+It is assumed the admin has an email of xxxx@ehealth.com That is what the check for admin is specifically looking

+In a proper system there would obviously be email confirmation and maybe if there were going to be more admins they would be directly inserted into the database.
+Maybe even have a different table for them.

+*****
+Users
+*****

+They can sign in with their username and password which you can get from the db or make a new user and login with those details

+**********
+Dashboard
+**********

+Every user goes to the Dashboard but will get a slight difference in navigation bars.

+Admin -> Dashboard - Data - Completed Questionnaires - Logout
+User -> Dashboard - Questionnaire - Logout

+Dashboard is just a basic staging post to send the admin/user elsewhere Data is where the graphs will be shown
+Completed Questionnaires is shown !!!!
+I have set users to Pending or Accepted in status maybe my db data will be required
+Questionnaire - If admin accesses this it will be all locked If User accesses it they will be able to enter details into the questionnaire Once submitted the questionnaire inputs will all be disabled unless admin rejects the questionnaire then they will be set to Rejected